earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 ![Transformed.txt]({{site.images}}{{page.slug}}/bjdcytd.jpg)
 </div>

-The last step is to compress the transformed and extracted data
+The last step is to compress the transformed and extracted data.

 ~~~{.python caption="ETL_DAG_Code.py"}
 #Compress the transformed and extracted data